DataBiosphere/terra-cli/README.md

-  gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use GCP Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server. spend      Manage spend profiles.
+  gsutil     Call gsutil in the Terra workspace. nextflow   Call nextflow in the Terra workspace. notebook   Use GCP Notebooks in the workspace. resolve    Resolve a resource to its cloud id or path.
+For data source,
+             resolve all the resources inside the data source to their cloud id or path.
+If path to a resource inside the data source is specified in the format of [data source name]/[resource name], resolve the specified resource's cloud id or path. resource   Manage resources in the workspace. server     Connect to a Terra server. spend      Manage spend profiles.